 Agricultural output of crops with high nutrient demand (e.g., maize) requires soils to be amended with nitrogen fertilizers for economical production.
+Plants require mineral nitrogen for growth, and cycling nitrogen between organic and mineral forms is a crucial process to understand for agricultural management.
 Following the green revolution and development of the ability to synthesize mineral fertilizers, agricultural output has increased significantly to feed the growth of the human population.
 This increase in production is paralleled by increased mineral fertilizer usage and agricultural output, with environmental side effects.
-Soluble mineral fertilizers are prone to leaching and losses to water ways, where they contribute to eutrophication and degraded water quality.
-Additionally, fossil fuel use in the production of fertilizers contributes to increases in atmospheric greenhouse gases.
-To cope with the demands of and increasing human population, agricultural production must become both more sustainable and more efficient to minimize impacts on the environment.

-Soils under crop production in agricultural ecosystems are a source of nitrogen pollution in surface and groundwaters, the use of highly mobile synthetic fertilizer exacerbates this issue.
+Not only does the production of these fertilizers contribute to increases in atmospheric greenhouse gases, but soluble mineral fertilizers can leach into our waterways and cause eutrophication and degraded water quality.
+Soils under crop production in agricultural ecosystems are currently a significant source of nitrogen pollution in surface and groundwaters, largely due to the use of synthetic fertilizers.

 Nitrogen fertilization with organic amendments is an alternative to synthetic fertilizers with a wide range of potential soil health benefits from the additional organic matter.
-Nitrogen bearing compounds from plant litter, microbial cells and animal wastes are the primary input of organic nitrogen in agroecosystems utilizing organic amendments.
-Plants require mineral nitrogen for growth and cycling nitrogen between organic and mineral forms is a crucial process to understand for efficient use of compost, manures and green manures.
-The soil nitrogen cycle from organic to mineral/inorganic N is at least partially mediated by the microbial community; however, little is known about the specific bacteriome dynamics in soils amended with organic nitrogen materials.
-The rate at which mineral nitrogen is converted from organic forms is an important consideration for crop production and environmental quality, the timing between mineralization and nutrient uptake, dictates weather a nutrient is used by the crop or lost from the agroecosystem.
+In organic amendments, nitrogen is provided to soils from plant litter, microbial cells, and animal wastes.
+Compared to synthetic fertilizer, little is known about the soil nitrogen cycle from organic amendments.
+This is partly due to the variety of amendments….
+We do know that amendments are good because….
+However, the key to using these amendments to replace commercial fertilizers is a better understanding of how mineral and inorganic N is made available in the soil.
+Specifically, we need to identify the key microbial players that are involved in nitrogen cycling.

-Organic matter in soils, particularly N-bearing compounds, must be depolymerized into smaller compounds that can be assimilated by microbes or acted upon by extracellular enzymes before assimilation.
+Previous research has revealed that organic matter in soils, particularly N-bearing compounds, must be depolymerized into smaller compounds that can be assimilated by microbes or acted upon by extracellular enzymes before assimilation.
 Depolymerization regulates N cycling and controls N entering the microbial pool where it can then be mineralized into plant available forms.
 Balancing the rate of depolymerization and mineralization of nitrogen from soil organic matter to closely match the needs of the growing plant will provide a more efficient supply of nutrients to plants while minimizing losses to the environment.
 This biologically mediated process has been associated with litter/amendment C: N ratios below 25:1.
 When C: N ratios of more than 25:1 are observed in litters and amendments, immobilization has been observed, which is the utilization of nitrogen compounds for microbial growth at the expense of plant available mineral nitrogen.
 Thus C: N ratios are a critical factor affecting the impact of organic fertilizers on levels of plant available nitrogen in the soil.